 Rowland Hall sets the standard for teaching and learning excellence.
 Our teachers receive constant training and support to stay abreast of best practices and maximize outcomes for students.
 Our students, in turn, receive a strong knowledge base in math, science, world languages, English, and history.
 They’re offered electives in choral and instrumental music, theatre, dance, visual media, debate, physical fitness, and competitive sports.
 Plus, Rowland Hall students have unique access to experiential, hands-on, and inventive courses that include field studies and class trips.

-As your student progresses, Rowland Hall’s Upper School offers over 20 advanced and honors courses to challenge and engage our high-performing students.
+As your student progresses, Rowland Hall’s Upper School offers more than 25 advanced and honors courses to challenge and engage our high-performing students.

 When Your Child Needs a Lower Student-to-Teacher Ratio

-At Rowland Hall, the student-to-teacher ratio is 9:1.
+At Rowland Hall, the student-to-teacher ratio is 9 to 1.

 Why is this important?